NiskuT/Civilization/Rules/rules-summary.md

    </td>
   </tr>
   <tr>
-   <td colspan="5" >Extern cases of the field and water cases are considered difficulty 3
+   <td colspan="5" >Extern cases of the field and water cases are considered priority 3
    </td>
   </tr>
 </table>